LesleyLai/blog/src/content/blog/ast_in_cpp_part_1_variant/en.md

 - How to represent a variant
 - How to represent recursive data structure

-In this post, we will focus on the first issue.
-And in the nest post, we will talk about the other issue.
+In this post, we will mainly focus on the first issue.

 ## What Do I Mean by Variant?